 Of course, if you can't find the PHP training course you're looking for, give us a call or contact us and we'll design one just for you and your team.

 PHP is a general-purpose programming language originally designed for web development.
 Companies like Facebook and Wordpress use PHP extensively and PHP still powers a large percentage of the world’s websites.
 Despite its large user base, it has lost some ‘cool’ factor compared to other languages.
 Slack Engineering explains this like so

 Most programmers who have only casually used PHP know two things about it: that it is a bad language, which they would never use if given the choice; and that some of the most extraordinarily successful projects in history use it.
 This is not quite a contradiction, but it should make us curious.
 Did Facebook, Wikipedia, Wordpress, Etsy, Baidu, Box, and more recently Slack all succeed in spite of using PHP?
 Would they all have been better off expressing their application in Ruby?
 Erlang?
 Haskell?

 Perhaps not.
 PHP-the-language has many flaws, which undoubtedly have slowed these efforts down, but PHP-the-environment has virtues which more than compensate for those flaws.
 And the options for improving on PHP’s language-level flaws are pretty impressive.

 We believe that while PHP has its quirks and detractors, it still is a very powerful and worthy language and ecosystem.

-Get your team upskilled or reskilled today.
-Chat with one of our experts to create a custom training proposal.
-Fully customized at no additional cost.
+Chat with one of our tech experts to create a custom on-site or online training program.